 Chicks hatch with brown and cream striped plumage, perfect camouflage for their sun-dappled habitat.
-Chicks do not yet have a casque and their wattles are very small and cream coloured.
+The biology & physiology of chicks is different in that they do not yet have a casque and their wattles are very small and cream coloured.
 Chicks are totally dependent on their father for food and protection.

 At 4- 5 months of age chicks begin to lose their stripes, which are replaced by longer brown feathers, similar to the black plumage of adult birds.
 In juvenile birds, the wattle begins to grow slowly and turn a pale pink colour, and the casque begins to grow.
 Juvenile birds are still in Dad’s care but begin to forage and explore independently or with their siblings.

 Juvenile birds are said to be sub-adult when they become independent of their father, which normally occurs when they are about 9 months old.
 However, if the father does not find a mate the following year, his offspring may remain with him longer, often up to 18 months.
 During this stage, the plumage begins to darken; the distinctive blue head and neck colouration emerges; and the casque and wattles continue to grow and darken.

 Cassowaries attain sexual maturity between about 3- 4 years of age.
 Adult birds have distinctive glossy black hair-like plumage, a tall casque, a brightly-coloured bare head and neck and dangling red wattles.